leo-reyna/SQL-Data-Analysis/Chinook Music Store Database/README.md

-# Chinkook Digital Music Store - Analysis Summary
+# Chinook Digital Music Store - Analysis Summary

 This data analysis project aimed at assisting Chinook Digital Music Store in optimizing business opportunities and addressing key business-related questions.It contains information about the artists, songs, and albums from the music shop, as well as information on the shop's employees, customers, and the customers purchases.